GasInfinity/zitrus/README.md

 ```

 ## Examples / Demos
-Currently there are 5 examples in the `demo/` directory:
+Currently there are 5 examples in the `demo/` directory.
+To build them, you must have `zig 0.15.1` in your path and run `zig build`.
 - [panic](demo/panic/) is a simple example that panics when opened to test panics and traces.
 - [info](demo/info) is a simple app that currently shows the console region and model (will be updated to show more info over time).
 - [bitmap](demo/bitmap/) is a port of the bitmap example in libctru's 3ds-examples.